aimee-RH/aimee-RH/README.md

-### Hi there 👋, I'm [你的名字]
+### Hi there 👋, I'm Ruihuan Gao

-**MSCS Student at Georgia Tech | Backend Developer | Distributed Systems Enthusiast**
+**MSCSE Student at Georgia Tech | Backend Developer | Distributed Systems Enthusiast**

-I am currently pursuing my Master's in Computer Science at **Georgia Institute of Technology**, specializing in Computing Systems.
+I am currently pursuing my Master's in Computational Science and Engineering at **Georgia Institute of Technology**, specializing in Computing Systems.
 I have a strong passion for building high-concurrency distributed systems, digging into database internals, and engineering efficient data pipelines.

 - 🔭 I’m currently working on **Distributed System Design & Optimization**
 - 🎓 I’m studying at **Georgia Institute of Technology (GT)**